 The Bulls (4-0) played host to ASA College (0-1) on Saturday at the Miller Tennis Center and took the match by a final score of 6-1.

 "It was a good win," said head coach Kristen Ortman.
 "Sometimes it's difficult playing a team like this that's a little erratic and comes out banging, hits big shots, then misses a few.
 It's tough to get a rhythm.
 But the girls did a good job on focusing on what was controllable."

 In first doubles, juniors Miranda Podlas and Tanvi Shah topped their opponents, 8-2.

 It was a similar scene in second doubles.
 Sophomore Laura Fernandez and junior Marta Stoyanova took their doubles match 8-2.

-The Avengers were forced to forfeit the third doubles match as they played short-handed all day long.
-The forfeit would give senior Tamara Markovic and junior Anamaria Candanoza credit for the win at third doubles.
+The Avengers were forced to forfeit the third doubles match as they played shorthanded all day.
+The forfeit gave senior Tamara Markovic and junior Anamaria Candanoza credit for the win.